WheteThunger/CarTurrets/README.md

 ## How To Use

 There are two ways to deploy an auto turret to a car module.
-- By using the `carturret` command while aiming at a particular module
+- Aim at a car module and use the `carturret` command
-- By clicking and dragging an auto turret item onto a vehicle module item in a car's inventory while editing a car at a lift
+- While editing a car at a lift, click and drag an auto turret item onto one of the car's modules

 Deploying an auto turret to a car module will consume an auto turret item from the player's inventory.
-Deploying auto turrets can be free for players with additional permissions, but an auto turret will still be required in their inventory in order to use the drag-and-drop method.
+Deploying turrets can be free for players with additional permissions, but an auto turret will still be required in their inventory in order to use the drag-and-drop method.

 ## Commands